Illinois Prairie Community Foundation offers 5 fund opportunities to help you support the needs of our community:

 What if your charitable gift could provide for community needs not just in your lifetime, but forever?
 Endowed Funds can!

-Nonprofit organizations can establish an endowment at the Community Foundation to fund their future needs.
+Nonprofit organizations can establish an endowed fund at the Community Foundation to fund their future needs.
 By doing so, the organization can assure donors that gifts to the endowment will not migrate into the organization’s general operating funds.

-Donors who are interested in supporting an endowment but do not wish to establish their own may contribute to existing endowments that match their interests.
+Donors who are interested in supporting an endowed fund but do not wish to establish their own may contribute to existing endowed funds that match their interests.

 Field of Interest Funds